 Looking for a tablet and thinking about an Android device?
-Well, there are other options out there with Windows 10 tablets such as the Surface Pro 4 - but tablets running Android remain the main rival to the iOS 10-toting New iPad, iPad Pro, iPad Pro 9.7 and iPad mini 4.
+Well, there are other options out there with Windows 10, such as the Surface Pro 4 - but tablets running Android remain the main rival to the iOS-toting iPad, iPad Pro, iPad Pro 9.7 and iPad mini 4.

-We've gathered together the best the Android tablet market has to offer, across all prices and size points, so read on to see which Google-powered slates you should be considering.
+We've gathered the best the Android tablet market has to offer, across all price and size points, so read on to see which Google-powered slates you should be considering.

 - Want to include some iPads or don't have as much to spend?
 Step right up and see our: Best tablets

 Weight: 400g | Dimensions: 245 x 160 x 5.5mm | OS: Android 9 Pie | Display: 10.5-inch QHD Super AMOLED panel | Processor: Snapdragon 670 SoC | RAM: 4GB | Storage: 64GB | Rear camera: 13MP | Front camera: 8MP | Battery: 7040mAh